oguzaltan/Mobile-Robotics-in-Disaster-Scenarios/README.md

 4. The Future of Mobile Robotics in Disaster Scenarios
    1. Search and Rescue Robotics Competitions
    2. Trending Research Topics and Future Solutions

+4. The Future of Mobile Robotics in Disaster Scenarios
+   1. Search and Rescue Robotics Competitions
+   2. Trending Research Topics and Future Solutions